Eleanore Sullivan: Biography

 In 1791, Sullivan and Craufurd were invited to participate in the Flight to Varennes, which they did.
 Craufurd hid the carriage, which was to be used by the royal family, in his stable, while Eleanore Sullivan financed the escape: evidently, she provided one third of the money necessary.
 Sullivan and Craufurd safely reached Brussels, while the escape of the royal family failed.
 Sullivan and Craufurd later returned to Paris themselves.
 In 1792, Axel von Fersen returned secretly to Paris in an attempt to arrange another escape for the royal family, during which he was hidden by Eleanore Sullivan using the name of Eugen Franchi, her illegitimate son by the Duke of Württemberg.
 No further escape attempt could however be arranged.
-In that year Sullivan's daughter married Jean François Louis Marie Albert Gaspard Grimod, Comte d'Orsay (15 June 1772 – 26 December 1843), by whom she had issue.
+In that year Sullivan's daughter married the Count d'Orsay.

 Eleanore Sullivan and Quintin Craufurd left France for the Austrian Netherlands some point after this.
 Around that time, about 1794, her son died, unmarried and without issue.
 Her daughter died in the same year as she did.